How we spend your money

 Our total expenditure for 2024/25 was £16.6 million.
 This was spent on:

-Core operational costs (£12.53million) (76%) Expenditure on all the essential services we offer including running our in-patient unit (IPU), community services, maintenance of our buildings, clinical and clerical staffing and bereavement & family services.
+Core operational costs (£12.53million) (76%) includes expenditure on all the essential services we offer including running our Inpatient Unit (IPU), community services, maintenance of our buildings, clinical and clerical staffing and bereavement & family services.

-Retail (£2.74million) (17%) Costs associated with the running of our high street presence across North London.
+Retail (£2.74million) (17%) costs are associated with the running of our high street presence across North London including rent of premises.

-Fundraising (£1.21million) (7%) Expenditure related to generating income and promoting the charitable purposes of North London Hospice to as wide an audience as possible.
+Fundraising (£1.21million) (7%) expenditure is related to generating income and promoting the charitable purposes of North London Hospice to as wide an audience as possible.

 Frequently asked questions: